Cavenfish/YetAnotherSimulationSuite.jl/README.md

 - 📚 Documentation improvements
 - 🧪 Additional test cases

-If you find `YASS.jl` useful or just want to show support, please consider starring the repository!
+If you find YASS useful or just want to show support, please consider starring the repository!

 ## Development Status

-**YASS.jl is currently in pre-release phase.**
+**YASS is currently in pre-release phase.**

 Here's what we're working on: